Subrata Paul: Salgaocar

 Subrata joined Salgaocar of the I-League on loan from Mumbai City FC for the season as fellow Indian international Karanjit Singh, the regular 'keeper of Salgaocar would miss most of the 2014-15 I-League season due to injury.

 DSK Shivajians

-After spending the 2016 ISL season with NorthEast United, Pal was loaned to I-League side DSK Shivajians on 15 December 2016.
+After spending the 2016 ISL season with NorthEast United, Paul was loaned to I-League side DSK Shivajians on 15 December 2016.

 Jamshedpur

-On 23 July 2017, Pal was selected in the second round of the 2017–18 ISL Players Draft by Jamshedpur for the 2017–18 Indian Super League season.
-He made his debut for the club in their first ever match on 18 November 2017 against Pal's former club, NorthEast United.
+On 23 July 2017, Pal was selected in the second round of the 2017–18 ISL Players Draft by Jamshedpur for the 2017–18 Indian Super League.
+He made his debut for the club in their first ever match on 18 November 2017 against Paul's former club, NorthEast United.
 Pal started the match and kept the clean sheet as Jamshedpur drew the match 0–0.

 After the season concluded, Pal was awarded the Indian Super League Golden Glove Award.
 A month later it was announced that Pal had been retained by the club for the 2018–19 season.

+Later career and retirement

+After leaving Jamshedpur in 2019, Paul joined Hyderabad FC in 2020.
+He played six matches for Hyderabad with two clean sheets before being loaned out to East Bengal.
+He was then signed by Mohun Bagan in January 2022 on a loan deal for the remainder of their season.
+After not playing for more than a year, Pal announced retirement from professional football on 8 December 2023 at the age of 36.